chautnguyen4392/YACMiner/README.md

-	--net-delay         Impose small delays in networking to not overload slow routers --nfmin <arg>       Set min N factor for mining scrypt-chacha coins (4 to 40) --nfmax <arg>       Set max N factor for mining scrypt-chacha coins (4 to 40) --no-submit-stale   Don't submit shares if they are detected as stale --nscrypt           Use the adaptive N-Factor scrypt algorithm for mining --pass|-p <arg>     Password for bitcoin JSON-RPC server
+	--net-delay         Impose small delays in networking to not overload slow routers --nfmin <arg>       Set min N factor for mining scrypt-chacha coins (4 to 40) --nfmax <arg>       Set max N factor for mining scrypt-chacha coins (4 to 40) --fixed-nfactor <arg> Use a fixed Nfactor for scrypt-chacha mining (4 to 40, 0 = dynamic, default: 21) --no-submit-stale   Don't submit shares if they are detected as stale --nscrypt           Use the adaptive N-Factor scrypt algorithm for mining --pass|-p <arg>     Password for bitcoin JSON-RPC server